Skip to Content

 These give you an idea of the toppings, fillings, and flavors to expect.
 Some popular examples of sweet bread specialties include:

-- Kurimpan: Finally, for the ultimate indulgence, you can try the kurimpan.
-These are filled with delicious custard cream.
+• Kurimpan: Finally, for the ultimate indulgence, you can try the kurimpan.
+These are filled with delicious custard cream and my favourite best food in Japan.

 Chawanmushi